A finance executive researches what is straight-line deprecation.

 Step 5: Divide by 12 for monthly depreciation (optional)

 If you want to take the equation a step further, you can divide the annual depreciation expense by twelve to determine monthly depreciation.
-This step is optional, however, it can shed light on monthly depreciation expenses.
+This step is optional, but it can shed light on monthly depreciation expenses.

 With these numbers on hand, you’ll be able to use the straight-line depreciation formula to determine the amount of depreciation for an asset on an annual or monthly basis.

-Accelerated depreciation vs straight-line depreciation
+Accelerated depreciation vs. straight-line depreciation

 Now that you know the difference between the depreciation models, let’s see the straight-line depreciation method being used in real-world situations.